Strategic Plan & Performance

 Thank you to everyone that participated in the Fall 2022 survey to provide input on three design options for the Kinnickinnic River greenway between 6th- 16th Street.
-This survey built off the feedback from the July 2022 survey where over 470 people gave their input on design features (see the survey results).
+We received over 470 survey results!
 Scroll through the photos to see the results.
 The design team is now taking the results to create a proposed design.
 Stay tuned to see the result.

 Para leer en español, vaya a la esquina derecha superior de la pagina, seleccione el idioma (en el móvil, el icono del cubo “A”) y cambie a español.